Costs of Bayesian Parameter Estimation in Third-Generation Gravitational Wave Detectors: an Assessment of Current Acceleration Methods: Overview of Bayesian parameter estimation

 ROQ~\cite{Canizares:2014fya, Smith:2016qas} utilizes the reduced order modeling (ROM)~\cite{Field:2013cfa, Purrer:2014fza, Blackman:2015pia} of GW waveforms, which aims to accelerate waveform evaluation.
 In the frequency domain, the ROM of a waveform model can be written as the linear addition of $N$ bases, where $N$ is much smaller than the original length of the waveform:

 where $B_J(f)$ is a set of bases that span the signal space obtained via a greedy algorithm~\cite{Field:2013cfa} or singular value decomposition~\cite{Purrer:2014fza}. $\{ \mathcal{F}_J \}$ is a set of the most representative frequencies that can be used to reconstruct the entire waveform determined by empirical interpolation~\cite{Field:2013cfa}.
-The $h^{\mathrm{ROM}}(f ; \theta)$, as an approximation of the original waveform model $h(f;\theta)$, only requires waveform evaluation at $\{ \mathcal{F}_J \}$ and a set of pretrained bases $\{B_J(f)\}$, and is therefore faster to calculate.
-For low-dimensional parameter spaces, it is possible to build a surrogate model $h_J(\theta)$ to approximate the waveform value at a specific frequency node $h\left(\mathcal{F}_J ; \theta\right)$. $h_J(\theta)$ can takes the form polynomials~\cite{Field:2013cfa}, splines~\cite{Purrer:2014fza}, or even neural networks~\cite{Thomas:2022rmc}.
-However, PE for precessing systems has a high-dimensional parameter space in which surrogate models cannot be easily built, hence it is not suitable in our task.
+The $h^{\mathrm{ROM}}(f ; \theta)$, as an approximation of the original waveform model $h(f;\theta)$, only requires waveform evaluation at $\{ \mathcal{F}_J \}$ and a set of predetermined bases $\{B_J(f)\}$, and is therefore faster to calculate, {at the cost of pre-computing the bases}.
+For low-dimensional parameter spaces, it is possible to build a surrogate model $h_J(\theta)$ to approximate the waveform value at a specific frequency node $h\left(\mathcal{F}_J ; \theta\right)$. $h_J(\theta)$ can takes the form of polynomials~\cite{Field:2013cfa}, splines~\cite{Purrer:2014fza}, or even neural networks~\cite{Thomas:2022rmc}.
+However, PE for precessing systems has a high-dimensional parameter space in which surrogate models cannot be easily built, hence it is not suitable for our task.
 We therefore still need a waveform model that can be evaluated at any frequencies, like we do in MB.

 The ROQ likelihood can be expressed using the ROM.
 The non-constant terms in the likelihood are:

 and